It’s not unusual to see a School Librarian post something like this on my listservs:

-The English Language Arts department adopted a reading & writing workshop model with classroom libraries.
+The English Language Arts department adopted a reading & writing workshop model and classroom libraries.
 Students choose books in their classrooms and read for 10-minutes at the start of class, so teachers no longer bring them to the library.
 Our library circulation has plummeted and I don’t think students have the time and freedom they previously had for free reading.

 Friends, this is why our library program MUST be more than just books and reading!
 If we focus only on promoting reading and checking out books, we will suffer when classroom libraries and reading workshop programs are implemented.
 Our school library must be a multi-faceted learning space, not just a book repository.

-PITFALLS OF WORKSHOP MODELS & CLASSROOM LIBRARIES
+PITFALLS OF POOR WORKSHOP IMPLEMENTATION

 - 10-minute reading doesn’t allow story immersion

 Students need 2 or 3 chapters to really get into a story, and that takes a lot longer than 10 minutes.
 Teachers found that students weren’t continuing to read a book they’d chosen the day before, but would look for a new one.
-Limiting their browse time didn’t solve the problem (of course not!) and students just grabbed any book off the shelf, read for the allotted time period, then put the book back and grabbed a new one the next day.
+Limiting their browse time didn’t solve the problem and students just grabbed any book off the shelf, read for the allotted time period, then put the book back and grabbed a new one the next day.
 Students weren’t really “reading” nor finishing books; they were just fulfilling a “requirement.”

 - 10-minute reading doesn’t foster comprehension

 Try it yourself.
 Pick up a new book and read for 10 minutes, then mark your place and put it away.
 The next day, pick up the same book and begin reading where you left off—don’t reread—for 10 minutes.
 Do the same thing for a third day, and when you put the book down, write a short summary of the story.
 The fourth day, start a brand new book at the beginning and read for 25-30 minutes, then write a short summary of the new story.
-Compare the two summaries: you’ll shake your head at the shallow understanding those short reading periods gave you and how much more you got out of the longer reading session.
+Compare the two summaries: you’ll shake your head at the shallow understanding those short reading periods gave you and how much more you got out of the longer sustained reading session.
 You’ll also want to continue reading that second book!

 - 10-minute reading doesn’t build reading endurance